jamesharr/collections/README.md

 Yes, This library does disgusting things with reflection.
 It's going to be slower than writing things by hand and/or using type assertions.
 It's not my intention to build a dynamic language with Go.
-My intention is to reduce the number of alloce+copy+cast loops I need to write while throwing together small demo apps.
+My intention is to reduce the number of alloc+copy+cast loops I need to write while throwing together small demo apps.

+I would much rather do all this with type safety, but in its current revision, Go does not facilitate this, so I must resort to reflection.